 Cloud Conformity focuses primarily on security but provides broad and useful insights for cost visibility.
-They have an interesting and compelling model in that they take AWS best practices and map your environment against those key recommendations.
+They have an interesting and compelling model where they take AWS best practices and map your environment against those key recommendations.

-Their product simplifies bill visibility and analyzes usage trends to provide insights, recommendations and spend projections that can be filtered by regions, accounts, tags and projects.
+Their product simplifies bill visibility.
+It also analyzes usage trends to provide insights, recommendations, and spend projections that can be filtered by regions, accounts, tags, and projects.

 CloudHealth is a heavy duty tool for cloud visibility, cloud cost management, resource utilization visibility and governance.

-Like many of the other tools CloudHealth allows users to break down the cloud spend by a number of variables so organizations can manage their spend by tag, region, account or project.
+Like many of the other tools, CloudHealth allows users to break down the cloud spend by a number of variables.
+In this way, organizations can manage their spend by tag, region, account or project.